trullock/Velvet/readme.md

 ### Mappings

-Edit your host file as you normally would, except the additional syntax is now supported:
+Edit your host file as you normally would, except you now have the benefit of pattern matching syntax on the name parameter:

 <pre>
 &lt;IP|Name&gt; &lt;Name pattern&gt;